Back | LiveCity | SAF | CONSERN | SelfNET | E3 | E2R II | E2R

 Live Video-to-Video Supporting Interactive City Infrastructure

-LiveCity (Live Video-to-Video Supporting Interactive City Infrastructure) is a CIP-Pilot Action of the European Commission.
+LiveCity (Live Video-to-Video Supporting Interactive City Infrastructure) was a CIP-Pilot Action of the European Commission.
 LiveCity addresses a number of communities where the citizen of a city have specific challenges which can derive benefits from the use of live interactive high definition video-to-video.
 These communities include emergency ambulances; hospitals, doctors, museum curators, city administrations and schools.
 Today live interactive high definition video-to-video is becoming possible with a range of devices and applications.
 These are well supported in private networks owned by enterprises where quality of service is available.
 For a mass market in the cities quality of services is missing in the public internet.
 LiveCity implements a range of pilots for city communities across the public internet.
 We build a wireline and 4G wireless network of 4 cities and include a right of way without interference from unwanted traffic so that each user in can experience live interactive high definition video-to-video.
-UoA is involved in the implementation of a telemonitoring use case with the othalmological clinic of the Attikon hospital.
+UoA is involved in the implementation of a telemonitoring use case with the ofthalmological clinic of the Attikon hospital.
 Also, UoA has the management and technical overview of the WP2 which implements the LiveCity concepts in the health sector and in particular in emergency situations (ambulances and ER units).

 Main duties and responsibilities